Introduction

 Exploit Their Tight Gameplay

-As your opponent is playing fewer hands, you can exploit this by raising the bet more often when you are in position.
-This puts pressure on them to play hands out of their comfort zone or fold, giving you an edge over time.
+As your opponent plays fewer hands, you can exploit this by raising the bet more often when in position.
+This puts pressure on them to play hands out of their comfort zone or fold, giving them an edge over time.

 Steal Blinds